 and DEAL_II_CXX_FLAGS_RELEASE variables passed to CMake,

-The flag DEAL_II_ALLOW_PLATFORM_INTROSPECTION (disabled by
+The flag DEAL_II_ALLOW_PLATFORM_INTROSPECTION (enabled by

 default) enables (as the name implies) CPU-specific issues (usually for

 used for indices in the library.
 This value should be made consistent